 If you are interested in bundles or pieces you can make a list of items and send it via our request a quote function along with your questions.

 A: The aponix vertical barrel started as an experiment in 2014, and it has been tested and reviewed by independent professional growers for the last two years based on the first injection molded prototype parts.
-The concept works very well and parts are being manufactured in larger numbers including all improvements from along the way starting November 2016 for the first soil-less parts and extended until Summer 2017 into a soil-based version too.
-It can now be considered professional horticulture equipment mainly targeted at urban micro farms, which does not necessarily mean ‘small’ operations.
-It is definitely different that the hobby towers out there.
+The concept works very well and parts are being manufactured in larger numbers including all improvements from along the way since November 2016 for the first soil-less parts and extended until Summer 2017 into a soil-based version too.
+As of 2020 Version 3 was created and many very useful items like our reusable plug pot with optional metal trellis insert or our netafim spraying adapter or the sprinkler dome lid.
+It should be considered professional horticulture equipment mainly targeted at urban farms, which does not necessarily mean ‘small’ operations.
+It is definitely different than any other hobby towers out there.

 Q: How does the barrel affect the production processes and how are the requirements for the facility to run the aponix barrels?

-- Assumption: Your type of lettuce will be grown for 28 days until harvest (like in this case here).
+- Assumption: Your type of lettuce will be grown for 28 days until harvest.